scottopell/8tracks-downloader-python/README.md

                      argument, then file structure will be `c:/music/make some noise/(songs).m4a`  defaults to the same directory

 -mp3 ==>  usage `-mp3` forces conversion of everything to mp3 even if its not already in mp3 format, **requires faad and lame**, see below for further instruction

 ### MP3 Support ###
 #### Windows ####
  http://www.rarewares.org/mp3-lame-bundle.php and http://www.rarewares.org/aac-decoders.php are both required, make sure the exe files end up in the Windows PATH or in the same directory as downloader.py
 #### Linux  ####
- Untested, but LAME and FAAD should both be able to be installed from your distros package management, ie `sudo apt-get install faad lame`
+ LAME and FAAD should both be able to be installed from your distros package management, ie `sudo apt-get install faad lame` If they're not, just find some binaries compatible with your system and ensure that they end up in your PATH

 ### ID3 Tagging ###
 download and set up id3-py, which can be found at its home here http://id3-py.sourceforge.net/